 It is important to remember that even if you get in a car accident, and it’s your fault, there might still be other factors that caused or contributed to the accident, which you might have been unaware of at the time.
 This is why we recommend not admitting fault.

 Of course, if no one suffered serious injuries, there is no reason to worry about fault under New York law.
-However, if your treatment and losses do or will exceed your $50,000 PIP policy, it may be worth reaching out to an attorney for a complimentary consultation.
+However, if your treatment and losses do or will exceed your $50,000 PIP policy, it may be worth reaching out to our New York car accident attorneys for a complimentary consultation.

 Even if you believe you were responsible for the accident or the police blamed you, an attorney may see something you overlooked, based on their experience with similar accidents.
-If your lawyer can gather evidence to show that you were actually the victim in the collision, you may have additional legal options for pursuing compensation to cover your bills and losses.
+If your New York Uber and Lyft rideshare accident lawyer can gather evidence to show that you were actually the victim in the collision, you may have additional legal options for pursuing compensation to cover your bills and losses.
 You may be able to receive compensation through: